The Passive Voice

 Tom | Speaks | English | English | is spoken | by Tom |

-As you may have noticed that the structure of the active is different from the passive in this way :
+As you may have noticed, the structure of the active is different from the passive in this way:

-you may also have noticed that the verbs form in the active is different from the passive, and this is our next step in understanding this lesson.
+You may also have noticed that the verb form in the active structure is different from the passive, and this is our next step in understanding how to change active to passive.

 BE + Past participle

-Important : (Be) takes the tense/time of the verb in the active form .
+Important: (Be) takes the tense or time of the verb in the active form.

-the following table shows the different tenses in the active/passive forms:
+The following table shows the different tenses in the active and passive forms, with sentences as examples:

 simple present | Leila feeds an animal | an animal is fed by Leila |